deanframe/deanframe/README.md

   👋 Hi, I’m Dean!
-I work at Stripe as a software engineer
+I work at Stripe as a software engineer.

 [Let's have a conversation 😃](mailto:dacframe@gmail.com)